Using a defibrillator alongside CPR can dramatically increase survival rates for cardiac arrest.

-Our Edinburgh committee run the St John and the City Public Access Defibrillator Project.
+Volunteers from our Edinburgh area run the St John and the City defibrillator project.
 The project aims to increase access to defibrillators across Edinburgh and the surrounding areas, and was launched in August 2016 with the support of the then-Lord Provost, Donald Wilson.

-Now in its second year, the project has gone on to place more than 135 defibrillators across Edinburgh, including one on each of Edinburgh’s trams.
-In the past twelve months, five of the defibrillators installed under the scheme have been successfully deployed, saving four people who had suffered from cardiac arrest.
+Now in its second year, the project has gone on to place more than 120 defibrillators across Edinburgh, including one on each of Edinburgh’s trams.

 If you are based in Edinburgh or the surrounding area and would like to get involved in the project, either by donating a defibrillator, hosting it at your premises, or being a volunteer guardian to regularly check defibrillators across the city, we’d love to hear from you.
-Visit the website at www.stjohnandthecity.org.uk to find out how you can get involved.
+You can read more about the project and how to get involved here.